Painful intelligence: What AI can tell us about human suffering: Wandering thoughts multiply suffering

 So far, we have seen that while mind wandering may be detrimental for whatever you're trying to do at the present moment, it helps in planning and learning, perhaps even allowing some creativity.
 From a purely information-processing viewpoint, it is probably a useful thing since similar ideas are currently used in AI systems, and after all, evolution would not have ``programmed'' us to have a wandering mind if it were not useful to us from the evolutionary viewpoint.
 Yet, evolution does not try to make us happy.
 A problem with replaying past memories and planning the future in human brains is that we are, on some level, unable to understand they are not real.
 If you remember an embarrassing episode from the past, you actually feel embarrassed.
 If you think about something scary that might happen to you tomorrow, you actually start feeling scared.
 That is, wandering thoughts increase human suffering by making us suffer from simulated or replayed events, in addition to the real ones.

-Any suffering produced by real-life events may, in fact, be repeated \textit{many times} by the replay of those events.
+Any suffering produced by real-life events may, in fact, be \textit{repeated many times} by the replay of those events.
+Making a mistake might lead to nothing but a fleeting frustration if we didn't replay it afterwards, thus generating many instances of regret.
 Likewise, if something unpleasant is expected to happen, the unpleasantness, the threat, is felt many times in planning how to avoid that thing---which may actually turn out not to happen at all.
-Planning future events even includes frustration when things in the fantasy don't go as you would like them to, and you can be frustrated many times by the planning of a single event.
+Planning future events includes frustration when things in the fantasy don't go as you would like them to, and you can be frustrated many times by the planning of a single event.
 Due to this multiplication of suffering by wandering thoughts, it could be argued that the \textit{vast majority} of our suffering actually comes from remembering or anticipating unpleasant events.
-The anticipation is closely related to what we said about fear in the preceding chapters, but the aspect of replaying unpleasant memories is new.
+The anticipation is closely related to discussions on threats and fear in the preceding chapters, but the aspect of replaying unpleasant memories is new.

 Importantly from the viewpoint of suffering, you have little control regarding such wandering thoughts.
 You may think that \textit{you} must have decided to recall an unpleasant conversation, but in fact, the recollection and replay just started without you deciding anything, and even if you try to think about something else, you may find yourself unable to do so.
 This is another clear connection to the emotional interrupts: both wandering thoughts and emotional interrupts are largely beyond conscious control.
 You cannot switch off those systems.
-In fact, it is even worse: both systems actually take control of the whole agent.
+In fact, it is even worse: both systems actually take control of the agent.